kvnyijia/kvnyijia.github.io/menu/home.md

 Recent MS CS graduate from **Georgia Tech** 🐝

-I’m passionate about software development, web development, data engineering, and machine learning.
+I’m passionate about software development, web development, and mobile development.

 <!-- Feel free to write me an <a onclick="mail2Me()">email</a> or take a look at my
 <a